folio-org/folio-org.github.io/guidelines/development-design-review.md

 ### Technical Design Owners (TDO)

-The technical design owners are responsible for guiding consistent technical decisions across areas of the system.
+The Technical Design Owners are responsible for guiding consistent technical decisions across areas of the system.

 The group is responsible for ensuring design consistency and raising concern about technical debt or architecturally significant decisions with the Technical Council.
 This includes reviewing technical proposals for new features at the design stage.

-This group consists of technical leads, selected senior developers and architects.
+This group consists of Technical Leads, selected senior developers and architects.
 It will meet periodically.

 #### Outstanding decisions